Against Romanticism: From Enlightenment to Enfrightenment and the Culture of

 universities teaching Language and Cultural Identity, Geopolitics, Intercultural

-Communication, Aesthetics and History of Irish Art in Dublin.
+Aesthetics, History of Irish Art and drawing in DCU (All Hallows).
 Caoimhghin studied

 at the National College of Art and Design in Dublin where he obtained a BA (Hons)